chimnl/chimnl.github.io/events/pcsc-chi-mnl-workshop.md

 <section>
     <div class="container">
         <br/>
-        <h1>Call for Papers: Transforming HCI Research in the Philippines</h1>
+        <h1>Call for Papers: Transforming HCI Research in the Philippines Workshop</h1>
         <br/>
-        <h3>Date & Time: Half-day workshop, May 9, 2024</h3>
+        <h3>Date & Time: May 9, 2024</h3>
         <br/>
         <h3>Objective</h3>
         <p>The aim of this workshop is to catalyze and advance Human-Computer Interaction (HCI) research in the Philippines by fostering collaboration and knowledge exchange among researchers and practitioners.
 By bringing together diverse perspectives and experiences, we aim to explore innovative approaches and solutions to contemporary HCI challenges in the Philippine context.
-We invite early-career and experienced researchers alike who are interested in conducting HCI research in the Philippines. </p>
+Over-all, the goal is to provide attendees of the workshop an improved sense of how we can do and grow HCI research in the Philippines.
+We invite early-career and experienced researchers alike who are interested in conducting HCI research in the Philippines and who share in this mission.  </p>
         <br/>
         <h3>Submissions</h3>
         <p>We invite submissions of works-in-progress, interactive demos, and position papers that contribute to the advancement of HCI research in the Philippines.
 Submissions should address, but are not limited to, the following topics:</p>